 This post is an easy-to-understand explanation of the three phases of detoxification (detox).
 The next post is specifically about how to detox so read on after this one.

-let’s get right to liver-gi detox
+let’s get right to liver and gut

-This is your first line of defense against toxins, and uses a group of enzymes known as the cytochrome P450 family.
+This is your first line of defense against toxins and uses a group of enzymes known as the cytochrome P450 family.
 These enzymes protect your cells from damage by:

 - Converting volatile toxins into smaller substances meant for further detox

 - Making toxins water-soluble in order to enter Phase 2

 Phase 1 is activated by many external toxins.
 Examples include caffeine, alcohol, dioxin, paint fumes, steroids, pesticides, sleeping pills, contraceptive pills, and cortisone.
 It’s also activated in a favorable way by:

 - Herbs: milk thistle, sassafras, caraway, and dill